AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 Using the Merkl API, you can fetch:

 - The list of eligible addresses across one or all your campaigns
-- Each address’s relative contribution to the pool or protocol being tracked
+- Each address's relative contribution to the pool or protocol being tracked

 Reward amounts are expressed in units of the point token you configured.

+{% hint style="info" %}
+**API Update Frequency**

+Once you create a campaign, API values update approximately **every 2 hours** when there are no delays.
+The schedule for API updates follows Merkl's [reward computation cycle](../merkl-mechanisms/technical-overview.md#reward-computation).

+If there is a delay in the computation process or any other issue with the campaign, the campaign will not move forward and its associated API values will not be updated until the issue is resolved.
+You can monitor computation status for any given campaign on the [Merkl status page](https://app.merkl.xyz/status).
+{% endhint %}

 **Calculating total points**: When retrieving rewards from the API, each user's total points are calculated by adding the `amount` and `pending` fields together.
 Both fields represent computed values that you can use immediately for your points system.